 Clay classes, including drop in workshops, have resumed with reduced schedule and smaller class sizes (maximum 10 people) to allow for proper physical distancing in our studios.

 As a thank you for your ongoing support, we’re excited to announce that Gardiner Friends* will now get front-of-the-line access to sessional classes.
 Not a Gardiner Friend yet?
 Join now to enjoy priority enrollment and secure one of our limited studio spots.

 Are you holding Family Days?

 Yes.
-Join us for family clay activities on Saturdays and Sundays from 11 am – 3 pm, taking place on our outdoor plaza, weather permitting.
+Join us for family clay activities on Saturdays and Sundays from 11 am – 3 pm.
+Capacity is limited to 10 participants.
 All tools, tables, and stools are sterilized after each use.